suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-- Lets add the ability to show a details page for each todo in our list
+- let us add the ability to show a details page for each todo in our list
-- The detail page should show the ID, text, complete status, and perhaps the created/updated timestemps
+- The detail page should show the ID, text, complete status, and perhaps the created/updated timestamps
 - The detail page should allow us to _DELETE_ the todo item

 ---

-# We now have an app that supports different viws of data
+# We now have an app that supports different views of data

 - We will distinguish what we are looking at by varying the URL
 - The home page of `/` will always show the todo items list